Houses, Erteriors</head>

-German Houses Exteriors
+German Houses and Barns - Exteriors

-German Houses Introduction
+Houses

-Types of houses depended on country or town location and on regional variation.
 Half timber construction was very popular in both the countryside and city in Germany in the middle ages and later.
 The frame of the building was made of timber, usually oak.
 The timbers were morticed and pegged together.
 Triangular bracing was used to give additional support.
 The spaces between the timbers were filled with waddle and daub, brick, stones or plaster.
 The timber remained visible both inside and outside the building.

 Roofs were thatched with straw or reed, tiled or slated.